dullage/eyelign/README.md

                                 missing eye positions.
 Set this to true to override normal behaviour.

+  --workers           INTEGER   The number of CPU workers to use.  [default:
+                                number of physical cores available]

   --debug             BOOLEAN   Skips all image transformation and simply
                                 outputs copies of the source images with eye positions highlighted.
 Useful to check eye